ashokreddy1613/Interview/Interview-Questions.md

 Prometheus pulls metrics from targets at defined intervals, using an HTTP GET to the /metrics endpoint.
 These metrics are stored in its time-series database and can be queried using PromQL or visualized with Grafana.

 ### What is log rotate job and how does it work
-Log rotation is the process of automatically archiving, compressing, or deleting old log files to ensure that log directories don’t consume too much disk space over time.
+Log rotation is the process of automatically archiving, compressing, or deleting old log files to ensure that log directories don't consume too much disk space over time.
 This is typically handled by tools like logrotate in Linux.
 In one of my production systems, logs from an app running on EC2 grew over 2GB daily.
 I set up a logrotate job to rotate logs daily, compress them, and retain only the last 7 days to prevent disk space issues and to ensure older logs were still archived.